-The first pass is for the interior strips (herringbone for the top, black/white purfling for the back) and is made with the appropriate bearing on the cutter bit.
+The first pass is for the interior strips (herringbone or black/ white, depending on your kit) and is made with the appropriate bearing on the cutter bit.
 The router bit should be set to cut a shallow ledge and a width to accommodate both the interior strip and the outside binding (black or white, depending on your kit).
 Make practice cuts on scrap wood, check the fit of the trim strips before routing the actual channels.
 Once starting the routing on the guitar body, check the fit before going very far to be sure both the depth and the width are correct.